Flexible Attention-Based Multi-Policy Fusion for Efficient Deep Reinforcement Learning

 \subsubsection{Environmental Details}

-A state $\mathbf{s}_t$ in unmodified Reach, where $\mathbf{s}_t \in \mathbb{R}^{10}$, contains the position and velocity of the end-effector, the distance between the two grippers, and their velocity.
-A state $\mathbf{s}_t$ in Pick-And-Place, where $\mathbf{s}_t \in \mathbb{R}^{25}$, contains the same information as that in Reach, the position, rotation, and velocity of the object, and the relative position between the object and the end-effector.
-In modified Reach, which is used in the analysis of knowledge reusability, a state $\mathbf{s}_t$, where $\mathbf{s}_t \in \mathbb{R}^{25}$, contains the same information as that in Pick-And-Place, but the object's information, except its relative position, is set to 0.
+We evaluate all methods on the following tasks in OpenAI-Robotic environments: FetchPush, FetchSlide, and FetchPickAndPlace.
+A state $\mathbf{s}_t \in \mathbb{R}^{25}$ in each task contains (1) the position and velocity of the end-effector, (2) the position, rotation, and velocity of the object, (3) the relative position between the object and the end-effector, and (4) the distance between the two grippers and their velocity.
+An action $\mathbf{a}_t \in \mathbb{R}^4$ in each task contains the position variation of the end-effector and the distance between the two grippers.